webplatform/docs/tutorials/jsfeatures/objectobserve/index.md

 ==Compatibility==
 You can try it out now in [https://tools.google.com/dlpage/chromesxs Chrome Canary].

 To experiment with this feature, you need to enable the Enable Experimental JavaScript flag in Chrome Canary and restart the browser.
-The flag can be found under 'chrome:flags’ as shown in the image below:
+The flag can be found under 'chrome://flags’ as shown in the image below:

 [[Image:objectobserve1.jpg]]